apache/nano/README.md

 ### db.insert(doc, [params], [callback])

-inserts `doc` in the database with  optional `params`. if params is a string, its assumed as the intended document name. if params is an object, its passed as query string parameters and `doc_name` is checked for defining the document name.
+inserts `doc` in the database with  optional `params`. if params is a string, its assumed as the intended document name. if params is an object, its passed as query string parameters and `docName` is checked for defining the document name.

 ``` js
 var alice = nano.use('alice');